samjulien/blog/_posts/2018-06-11-how-social-login-can-pave-the-way-for-a-digital-shift-in-grocery.markdown

 With its 2017 acquisition of [Whole Foods](https://auth0.com/blog/why-amazon-and-whole-foods-will-change-how-you-shop/), Amazon is changing the competitive landscape in grocery.
 Now backed by the latest technology, Whole Foods recently announced an overhaul of [90%](https://diginomica.com/2016/06/24/whole-foods-is-replacing-up-to-90-of-its-systems-strong-focus-on-cloud-and-data/) of its operations, replacing legacy systems with digital ones.
 In order to remain competitive, other grocers must follow suit.

 For small or medium-sized grocers, undergoing a [digital transformation](https://auth0.com/blog/3-iam-examples-to-support-digital-transformation/) can be daunting.
-In essence it is a renewal of everything from back-office operations to how you engage with your customers.
+In essence, it is a renewal of everything from back-office operations to how you engage with your customers.
 Particularly in an industry that relies on physical goods, this change might seem overly complicated and impersonal; however, with a clear set of steps in place, any team can make the change efficiently, remain relevant, and even deepen interactions with shoppers.

 The first step in making the shift to a digital business is implementing a solid [customer identity and access management](https://auth0.com/b2c-customer-identity-management) (CIAM) system.
 This is the lynchpin of any digital strategy: accounting for and having a clear view at any time of all of your customers will lay the foundation for creating a more secure and personalized shopping experience.